The court has ordered a bank to furnish detectives with certified copies of Shinyalu Constituency Development Fund (CDF) account transactions.

 Mr Lopokoiyit further ordered that the detectives be furnished with copies of audit reports for Shinyalu CDF since 2014 to date.

 The magistrate directed that the orders be served to all the respondents.
 The internal auditor at CDF National Board is among the respondents.

-Area MP Justus Kizito was summoned by the investigators on Sunday.
+Area MP Justus Kizito was summoned by the investigators yesterday.

 “I have every reason to believe that you (Mr Kizito) are connected or have information which may assist me in my investigations.
 I hereby call upon you to appear before the Regional DCI Headquaters in Kakamega on April 5,” read the summons by by Mr Kisakwa.

 The matter will be mentioned on April 17.

 We are undertaking a survey to help us improve our content for you.
 This will only take 1 minute of your time, please give us your feedback by clicking HERE.
 All responses will be confidential.